You've come to the right place for help, but if you're in immediate danger call 911

 1. Contact Us

-Contact The Today Centre through email (info@thetodaycentre.ca), phone (780.455.6880), or the live chat (click “Chat Now” on the bottom left corner of any page) to speak with our Intake Specialist.
+Contact The Today Centre through email (info@thetodaycentre.ca), phone (780.455.6880), or the live chat (click “Chat Now” on the bottom left corner of any page) to speak with a Family Violence Specialist.

 • Any adult who has recently (within the past year) been subjected to family violence.
 We work with individuals of any gender, sexual orientation, religion, socioeconomic status, race, and culture.